MaxiMir/Motive/blog/science-of-procrastination/en.md

 <a name="strategies"></a>

-## 3. Strategies for Overcoming Procrastination
+## 3. Strategies for overcoming procrastination

 Here are some practical tips for overcoming procrastination: